drupal-xb/ddev-drupal-xb-dev/README.md

 # DDEV Drupal Canvas Development Environment

-This creates and configures a DDEV project for local [Drupal Canvas](https://www.drupal.org/project/canvas) (XB) module development.
+This creates and configures a DDEV project for local [Drupal Canvas](https://www.drupal.org/project/canvas) module development.
 Specifically, it creates a Drupal site, clones and installs the module, sets up the front-end dependencies, and provides specialized development and testing tools.

 >  **Notice:** This add-on is experimental.
 See [Support & community](#support--community) below.